 Retirement Living Code of Conduct

-The Retirement Living Code of Conduct is an industry initiative, developed and supported by the Leading Age Services Australia (LASA) and the Retirement Living Council.
-It is intended to help operators provide a trustworthy and high-quality service for those living in, and considering moving to, a Retirement Community.
+The Retirement Living Code of Conduct developed and supported by LASA and the Retirement Living Council helps operators to provide a trustworthy and high-quality service for those living in, and considering moving to, a retirement community.

-The Code is particularly focused on the wellbeing of residents.
-It prioritises fairness in marketing and sales practices; maintaining good relationships with residents and stakeholders; and transparent processes when residents move out.
+The Code is focused on the wellbeing of residents, fairness in marketing and sales practices, maintaining good relationships with residents and stakeholders, and transparent processes when residents move out.
 It includes mechanisms to improve the handling of complaints and disputes in a way that complements existing dispute resolution processes.

 Signatories to the Code share a vision to promote and protect the independence, privacy, dignity, happiness, safety and security of older people through the provision of specialised, quality, fit-for-purpose housing, with tailored support services, within a community environment.